Police Break Up Togo Opposition Event: AFP Journalists - UrduPoint

 "I call on the Togolese people to stand up and stop this disastrous plan," he said.

-The change to the constitution, proposed by a group of lawmakers mostly from the Union for the Republic (UNIR) ruling party, was adopted almost unanimously on Monday.
+The change to the constitution, proposed by a group of lawmakers mostly from the Union for the Republic (UNIR) ruling party, was adopted almost unanimously.

 The president will be chosen "without debate" by lawmakers "for a single six-year term", and not by the public, according to the new text.

-The country's opposition, which boycotted the last legislative elections in 2018 and condemned "irregularities" in the electoral census.
+The country's opposition, which boycotted the last legislative elections in 2018 and denounced "irregularities" in the electoral census.

-It is not yet known when the change -- which was approved with 89 votes in favour, one against and one abstention -- will come into force.
+It is not yet known when the change -- approved with 89 votes in favour, one against and one abstention -- will come into force.

+Gnassingbe has been power since 2005 and succeeded his father General Gnassingbe Eyadema, who seized power in a coup more than 50 years ago.

-In 2019, members of parliament revised the constitution to limit presidential terms to two, but it did not apply retrospectively, leaving President Faure Gnassingbe free to stand for the next two elections.
+In 2019, members of parliament revised the constitution to limit presidential terms to two, but it did not apply retrospectively, leaving Gnassingbe free to stand for the next two elections.

-Gnassingbe -- in power since 2005 -- succeeded his father General Gnassingbe Eyadema, who seized power in a coup more than 50 years ago.
+The new text will mark Togo's entry into its fifth republic, with the last major constitutional change dating back to 1992.

+The new constitution also introduces the position of "president of the council of ministers" with "full authority and power to manage the affairs of the government and to be held accountable accordingly".

 Recent Stories